masogit/amb-doc/docs/start/configuration.md

 `@anyone` stands for all AM users including the guest users.

-You can assign one or several AM user profiles to `power` or `guest`, for example, SAM_Manager, Finance_manager.
+You can assign one or several AM user roles to `power` or `guest`, for example, SAM_Manager, Finance_manager.

 ### Slack